cbeitzell/run_analysis/README.md

 ```
 setwd(dirTT)
 ```
-<p>It then reads in the data set setting the column names.
-The column names are those which had been pulled from the features.txt file and modified.</p>
+<p> The script then reads in the data set setting the column names.
+The column names are those which had been pulled from the features.txt file and modified.
+In this case the read.table was used and all of the columns were named.
+Later the mean and std variables are filtered out.
+The fread was a considered alternative as it is faster and the select option is available.
+This would allowed the variables to have been filtered and named ahead of time.
+However using the package was causing some issues, and the read table provided a more reliable.</p>
 ```
 X <- read.table(paste(c("X_",dirTT,".txt"), collapse = ""), col.names = colN)
 ```